-3.2.1.1 Provenance and Availability of Targets
+3.1.1 Provenance and Availability of Targets

 All ES proposals can include observations of targets for which the exact position is not currently known.
-These can either be classified as generic targets or low impact target of opportunity (ToO) targets (see §3.5 and 3.6).
+These can either be classified as generic targets or low impact targets of opportunity (ToOs, see §3.8 and 3.9).
 Proposers must include a clear and concise description of how the targets for their program will be identified.
 This is to provide the TAC with confidence that the targets will exist and to resolve any conflicts between proposed observations and DDT proposals for targets discovered in the future.
 We anticipate that the majority of ES proposals will include full, well-defined target lists but recognize that this will not be the case for all science programs.
-Studies of newly discovered extra-solar planets are an example of such a science category.
+Studies of newly discovered extra-solar planets or targets from large surveys that have yet to be released are examples of such science categories.